megaphone image

 Advice for High School Juniors from the Admissions Office

-Here are some tips for students on how to prepare best for this process – both as a shopper and as an applicant.
+Here are some tips for high school juniors on how to prepare best for this process:

-Junior year is the best time to become an informed consumer!
-Visiting college campuses is undoubtedly the best way to learn about colleges and universities.
-I always encourage students to visit an array of different types of schools – big and small, rural and urban, public and private.
-Most colleges will host on-campus events in addition to traditional tours and information sessions, so be on the lookout for those as well.
+Junior year is the best time to become an informed consumer, learning about colleges and universities, and visiting college campuses is the best way to do that.
+I always encourage students to visit an array of different types of schools¾big and small, rural and urban, public and private.
+Most colleges will host on-campus events in addition to traditional tours and information sessions, so be on the lookout for those, as well.
 Additionally, many schools will offer off-campus events and receptions in your area (especially for schools out of state).
 Most admissions officers also travel to high schools in the fall to meet with students.
-If your school allows for you to meet with an admission counselor visiting your school as a junior, take advantage of the opportunity!
-Lastly, you can and should take advantage of doing some research online.
-We recommend you rely on the information found on school-specific websites, including the main website of the school, and, in particular, the admissions section of that site.
-Be wary of some information you may find outside of school-hosted sites – not everything on the internet is accurate!
+If your school allows you to meet with a visiting admissions counselor as a junior, take part in that opportunity!
+Lastly, you can and should take advantage of online research.
+We recommend you rely on the information found on school-specific websites, including the main website of the school, and particularly the admissions section of that site.
+Be wary of some information you may find outside of school-hosted sites—not everything on the internet is accurate!

 Junior year is also the best time to strengthen your candidacy as a strong applicant.
-There are various aspects of the college application process and differences in the process from one school to another.
-One aspect of the process that will be constant at any institution is that academics are important!
-Obviously the standards and expectations will vary from school to school.
+Standards and expectations will vary from school to school, but no matter what institution you are applying to, academics are important!
 Our main job in admissions is to ensure you are academically prepared to be successful at our institution.
-The best way to prepare and to present yourself as a strong candidate for admission is to perform well in strong coursework.
-Junior year is particularly important, as it is the last FULL year of courses and grades we will see in your college application.
-While your cumulative grade point average will be a part of our review, your grades in junior year are far more important in the process than your freshman and sophomore year grades.
+The best way to prepare and to present yourself as a strong candidate for admission is to perform well in rigorous coursework.
+It is important to demonstrate to an admissions committee that you have challenged yourself with both your course selection and in your grade performance.
+Admissions offices will review your grades for all four years of high school, but your junior year is particularly important, as it is the last FULL year of courses and grades we will see in your college application.

 I often describe junior year as the foundation of your college application.
 Your freshman and sophomore years are building blocks that help you to get to the true foundation of work in your junior year.
-Senior year will be important as well, of course, but in many ways will serve as the ‘final touch’ on your application.
-Senior year is when you will actually put your application together, write your essays, and “package yourself” for admissions.
-Much of what will be important IN your application, however, will result from your work and preparation as a junior.
+Senior year will be important as well, of course, but in many ways will serve as the “final touch” on your application.
+Senior year is when you will actually put your application together and “package yourself” for admissions.
+Essays, extracurriculars, and personal qualities are the ways you add some personality and dimension to the most important part of your application: your academics.

 Jon Korhonen Photo